aulbricht/fm-ahk-macros/README.md

  > Data Viewer: "ctrl + shift + z"

 Windows-Specific:
 FMP Windows users don't have a hotkey for certain, useful calculation syntax symbols such as ≠, ≥, ≤, and ¶.
 On Mac, most of these are accessible by using alt + the base symbol, e.g. "alt + >" renders "≥".
+I suggest adding them to you start menu so the hotkeys activate on boot-up.
+Open Explorer and paste the following into the location bar
+> %appdata%\Microsoft\Windows\Start Menu

 Mac:
 First of all, AutoHotKey does not run on Mac, so this file is useless.
 But that's okay because FMP on Mac already has most of the special-symbol hotkeys (e.g. "alt + =") natively, and it's very easy to add the other hotkeys above by going to: